This Is The Best Local Model Runner For Apple Silicon (oMLX)

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 3:53, where the video says: “Claude's context stats, right out the gate on a totally blank slate, Claude code eats up about 16.2k tokens just for its own system prompts and tool definitions.
 And in a 32k window, this leaves us with only...”

 03